 Apple claims to pick apps with respect to product simplicity, refinement, innovation, and usability choosing only particularly useful and unique applications.
 Apps are to stay functional and engaging throughout their life in the App Store.
 The major review process started on September 7, 2016.
 In a move to clean up the App Store from abandonware, Apple gave the boot to all the apps that hadn’t been updated in a long time, was no longer functioning, or didn’t follow the updated guidelines.

 If your app provides only one song/film or books it should be submitted to the iTunes or iBooks Store respectively.
 Your application should be ‘app-like’ enough to enter the App Store.
 Here are a few things to keep in mind concerning your app’s minimum functionality:

-- Your app can’t be just a marketing material for promotion of some product;
+- Your app can’t be just marketing material for the promotion of some product;

 - All templated apps created by app builder platforms will be rejected;

-- Your app must work properly without installation of additory applications;
+- Your app must work properly without the installation of additional applications;

 - To steer clear of confusion interface of applications for Apple Watch should avoid resemblance with a watch face;